Research

 Courting the Median: Strategic President and the Distribution of Tariff Phaseouts in U.S. Free Trade Agreements

-Keywords: preferential trade agreements, tariffs, congress, ratification, median legislator
+Keywords: free trade agreements, tariffs, phaseout, Congress, ratification, instrumental variable

 Work in Progress: